burtoncooke/RedditReader/README.md

 # RedditReader

-To test the app:
+To try the app:

-1. Clone down the repo
+1.	clone down the repo
+2.	cd into the project folder
-2. Run npm install
+2.	run npm install
-3. Run npm start
+3.	run npm start
-4. Open browser tab to localhost:4000
+4.	open browser tab to localhost:4000
+5.	enjoy!